warathepj/js-sorting-algorithms/README.md

 ## Usage

 1. Open `index.html` in a web browser
-2. Select a sorting algorithm from the dropdown menu3.
-Use the "Generate New Array" button to create a new random array
+2. Select a sorting algorithm from the dropdown menu
+3. Use the "Generate New Array" button to create a new random array
-3. Adjust the speed slider to control the visualization speed5.
-Click "Start Sorting" to begin the visualization
+4. Adjust the speed slider to control the visualization speed
+5. Click "Start Sorting" to begin the visualization

 ## How It Works